Christopher Duntsch: Arrest and prosecution

-In July 2015, approximately a year and a half after his license was revoked, Duntsch was arrested in Dallas and charged with six felony counts of aggravated assault with a deadly weapon, five counts of aggravated assault causing serious bodily injury, and one count of injury to an elderly person.
-The indictments were made four months before the statute of limitations were to run out.
+In July 2015, approximately a year and a half after his medical license was revoked, Duntsch was arrested in Dallas and charged with six felony counts of aggravated assault with a deadly weapon, five counts of aggravated assault causing serious bodily injury and one count of injury to an elderly person.
+The indictments were made four months before the statute of limitations would have expired.

 The last charge was for the maiming and paralyzing of Efurd.
 Prosecutors put a high priority on that charge, as it provided the widest sentencing range, with Duntsch facing up to life in prison if convicted.
-They also believed that charge would be easy to prove in court; Duntsch had been told repeatedly that he was not placing the hardware in the correct position and fluoroscopy images from Efurd's surgery proved this.
-Prosecutors sought a sentence long enough to ensure that Duntsch would never be able to practice medicine again.
+They also believed that charge was easy to prove in court; Duntsch was told repeatedly that he was not placing the hardware in the correct position and fluoroscopy images from Efurd's surgery proved this.
+Prosecutors sought a sentence long enough to ensure that Duntsch could never practice medicine again.
 For the same reason, prosecutors opted to try Duntsch for Efurd's maiming first.
 He was held in the Dallas County jail for almost two years until the case went to trial in 2017.
-By this time, Duntsch was almost penniless, and the judge had to appoint a lawyer for him.
+By this time, Duntsch was almost penniless, and the court appointed a lawyer for him.

 Shughart argued that Duntsch should have known he was likely to hurt others unless he changed his approach, and that his failure to learn from his past mistakes demonstrated that his maiming of Efurd was intentional.
-Prosecutors also faulted Duntsch's employers for not reporting him.
+By her team's estimate, between them Duntsch's patients lost 23 liters of blood, more than ten times what they should have lost had he operated correctly.
+Prosecutors faulted Duntsch's supervisors at the University of Tennessee for signing off on his credentials despite knowing about his history of drug abuse.
+They also faulted his employers for not reporting him.
 They argued that Duntsch was motivated to continue operating because the lucrative salary of a neurosurgeon would solve his mounting financial problems.